Innovators-Hub/Movie_Recommendation_Discord_Bot/README.md

 # Movie_Recommendation_Discord_Bot

-## vA Movie Recommendation Discord Bot
+## Movie Recommendation Discord Bot

 ### Enter the exact title of a given movie, and you will be recommended movies according to each movies' overview, popularity and rating